The Three Core Technologies Behind STARLITE’s Tribology

 Validate performance with data—and optimize with confidence

-In tribological systems involving sliding contact, friction and wear performance can vary significantly due to the interaction of material pairings (including the counter-face), geometry, and the operating environment.
+In tribological systems involving sliding contact, friction and wear performance can vary significantly due to the interaction of material pairings (including the counterface), geometry, and operating environment.

-Flow simulation: Visualize molding risks in advance, including warpage and shrinkage.
+• Flow simulation: Visualize molding risks such as warpage and shrinkage

-Operating-condition simulation: Predict stress, deformation, contact pressure, and thermal behavior to verify design feasibility.
+• Operating-condition simulation: Predict stress, deformation, contact pressure, and thermal behavior

-Parallel concept comparison: Evaluate multiple material and geometry options side-by-side to narrow down the best solution early.
+• Parallel concept comparison: Compare material and geometry concepts to identify the best solution early

-Testing that reproduces real operating conditions—load, speed, temperature, media/fluids, and counterface materials.
+• Testing under real operating conditions, including load, speed, temperature, media/fluids, and counterface materials

-Identify dominant wear modes and isolate root causes of noise and vibration.
+• Identification of wear modes and root causes of noise and vibration

-Correlate simulation outputs with measured data to update and improve model accuracy.
+• Correlate simulation outputs with measured data to improve model accuracy

-Feed results back into design to increase specification confidence and repeatability in production and in the field.
+• Feed the results back into design to improve specification confidence and repeatability

 What It Solves

-〇Reduce “we won’t know until we build it.”
+- Reduce “we won’t know until we build it” uncertainty

 Design & Validation Process

-Load / speed / temperature / media (fluids/gas) / counterface material, etc
+1. Define operating conditions (load / speed / temperature / media / counterface material, etc.)